wp-plugins/gwolle-gb/readme.txt

 = 1.1.6 =
 * 2015-02-
 * Fix CSS for check-all checkbox on entrylist in admin.
+* Better CSS for admin entries, grey instead of pink.

 = 1.1.5 =
 * 2015-02-09